yannickhofmann/ofxPoDoFo/README.md

 ### Build and Run the Example

 Once the static PoDoFo library is compiled you can build and run the example project.

-Navigate into the example folder:
+The example does not include a Makefile.
+Generate the project using the openFrameworks Project Generator as usual.
+Then navigate into the example folder:

 ```bash
 cd example